thoth-station/adviser/docs/source/prescription.rst

           - Foo
           - Bar

+      # Matching any CPU family except for 1.
+      - cpu_families:
+          not: [1]

 ``should_include.runtime_environments.python_versions``
 #######################################################

 A list of Python versions that need to be matched for including the given pipeline unit.

+Alternatively, the list can be wrapped with a "not" statement which inverts the logic.

 .. note::